xiaoyunyang/xiaoyunyang.github.io/content/post/life/surprising-lessons-30s.md

 When we are charged money for a product or service that was never provided or overcharged for poor service, it's tempting to try to get our money back.
 When the decision to pursue a dispute is primarily principle-driven (motivated by the desire to correct some injustice), it could lead to a sub-optimal outcome.

 There's opportunity cost whenever we invest time and energy in a dispute.
-Depending on the type of dispute, there's a varying probability of success that we can get our money back but not matter the outcome, we will lose the time, energy, and money that we could have invested in something else.
+Depending on the type of dispute, there's a varying probability of success that we can get our money back.
+No matter the outcome, we will lose the time, energy, and money that we could have invested in something else.
 Not to mention, there's the non-tangible cost of mental stress and anxiety that we experience during the dispute.

 Where's the point of diminishing returns when you lose more than you gain by trying to argue for your money back?